 What’s It Worth??
-1948 Chevrolet Fleetmaster Convertible ..The Last Pre-WWII Body Style Enjoyed It’s
+1948 Chevrolet Fleetmaster Convertible ..Enjoying It's "Dollar Grin"

 After World War II the public was starved for new cars.
 In 1946 when full production resumed the new cars were just warmed over pre-war models.
 The new car starved buyers didn’t care and snapped up anything they could.